-If A Memorial of Saint Andrew with this Antiphon One of the two. as above on the Vigili of Andrew, {1}. unless the Feast of Saint Nicholas shall fall on a Saturday, then indeed at the Memorial [of the Apostle] is sung this Antiphon For two days. {38}.
-When however the Feast of Saint Nicholas hath been deferred from the Sunday until the morrow then [indeed] at the Memorial [of course] of the Apostle let the Antiphon Grant to us. {29}. be sung.
-[Prayer May the oft repeated solemnity. as below. {75}.] however the Feast of the Apostle shall fall on the Thursday before Advent then at the Memorial of the same let the Antiphon One of the two. {1}. be sung.
+I A Memorial of Saint Andrew with this Antiphon One of the two. as above on the Vigili of Andrew, {1}. unless the Feast of Saint Nicholas shall fall on a Saturday, then indeed at the Memorial of the Apostle is sung this Antiphon For two days. {39}.
+When however the Feast of Saint Nicholas hath been deferred from the Sunday until the morrow then indeed at the Memorial of course of the Apostle let the Antiphon Grant unto us. {30}. be sung.
+Prayer May the oft repeated solemnity. as below. {75}.
+If however the Feast of the Apostle shall fall on the Thursday before Advent then at the Memorial of the same let the Antiphon One of the two. {1}. be sung.

-Memorial of Advent, and [afterwards] 110 of Saint Mary.
+Memorial of Advent, and afterwards of Saint Mary.

-$\blacksquare At j$.
+$\blacksquare At j.$